sam-thetutor/ArticleLab/JunoArticle.md

 - Click on the `new repository secret`, add `JUNO_TOKEN` as the name, paste the secret token you copied from the juno console in the `Secret` section.
 - Click `Add secret`.

 ### Pushing Code to Github

-We need to connect our local project to our remote github repo to be able to push our code there.
+To upload our code to our remote GitHub repository, we must establish a connection between our local project and the repository

 Run the command below in your project terminal